A mutation-selection model for general genotypes with recombination: Introduction

-More specifically, we establish conditions under which a discrete-time process with the above features converges to a continuous-time, deterministic, dynamical system that has its state space the probability measures on the set of possible genotypes.
-At any point in time, the genotype distribution is in the complete linkage equilibrium represented by the distribution of a Poisson point process.
-The points of a realization of the Poisson process represent loci at which a randomly sampled individual's genotype has accumulated ancestral mutations away from an original ``reference'' genotype which we will call the {\em wild type}.
-Because a Poisson process is defined by its intensity measure, which in our case is a finite measure on the set of loci, the asymptotic model can be more simply described by a deterministic dynamical system that moves about in the space of such measures.
+More specifically, we establish conditions under which a discrete-time dynamical system with the above features converges to a continuous-time, deterministic dynamical system that has as its state space the probability measures on the set of possible genotypes.
+At any point in time, the genotype distribution is in the complete linkage equilibrium represented by the distribution of a Poisson random measure.
+The points of a realization of the Poisson random measure represent loci at which a randomly sampled individual's genotype has accumulated ancestral mutations away from an original ``reference'' genotype which we call the {\em wild type}.
+Because a Poisson random measure is defined by its intensity measure, which in our case is a finite measure on the set of loci, the asymptotic model can be more simply described by a deterministic dynamical system that moves about in the space of such measures.
 In order to establish such a convergence result it is, of course, not enough simply to show that the distribution of the genotype of a randomly chosen individual at a fixed time converges to the distribution of a Poisson random measure.
-Rather, we must keep track of the accumulated perturbations that arise over time from the effect of mutation, selection and recombination, and demonstrate the convergence of the entire time evolution of the genotype distribution to a dynamical system of Poisson distributions.
+Rather, we must keep track of the accumulated perturbations that arise over time from the effect of mutation, selection and recombination, and demonstrate the convergence of the entire time evolution of the genotype distribution to a dynamical system of Poisson probability measures.

 Moreover, we establish conditions under which the continuous-time dynamical system has equilibria, investigate when the system converges to an equilibrium from the pure wild type genotype, and obtain results about the stability and attractivity of that particular equilibrium when it is present.